 Kaiseki ryori is a traditional Japanese multi-course meal served at high-end Japanese restaurants and inns.
 Learn more about the background, the various dishes served, and etiquette tips for your next special dinner outing.

-At its core, kaiseki ryori is all about the celebration of the distinctive seasons and the craftsmanship of the Japanese culinary world.
+At its core, kaiseki ryori celebrates the Japanese culinary world’s distinctive seasons and craftsmanship.
 It is a feast and a full-sensory experience, a must-try culinary experience for any visitor to Japan.

 What is Kaiseki Ryori?